Most and Least Expensive Cars to Insure in 2026: Complete Guide

 Step 4: Look at State-Level Data

 Insurance costs are heavily influenced by where you live.
-National averages don't tell the full story — rates range dramatically by state, with some states under $1,600/year and others exceeding $4,000/year for full coverage.
-In 2026, over half of U.S. states are expected to see rate decreases, while states like New Jersey (+10.46%), Nevada (+6.42%), and California (+6.13%) face continued hikes.
-Meanwhile, states like Iowa are seeing meaningful decreases (-6.19%).
+National averages don't tell the full story — rates range dramatically by state, with Vermont among the most affordable ($135/month) and Louisiana among the most expensive ($290/month) for full coverage.
+In 2026, New Jersey (+10.46%), Nevada (+6.42%), California (+6.13%), and New York (+6.02%) face the steepest hikes, while Iowa (-6.19%), Minnesota (-5.29%), and Arkansas (-4.70%) are among the states seeing meaningful decreases.
+More than half of U.S. states are projected to see rate reductions in 2026.
 Check the latest car insurance rate trends and forecast to understand the baseline for your area before shopping.

 Don't Forget Full Coverage Costs